Intermountain providers are now offering video visits for routine and new patient visits, follow-ups, prescription med checks and more.

 What technology is needed for a video visit?

 Your smartphone (Apple or Android phone), iPad or other tablet, or your computer can be used for a video visit.
-When you call to schedule your appointment, the scheduler will ask which device you prefer to use and email you the instructions.
-Your visit may take place using FaceTime, Google Duo, WebEx or our Connect Care platform.
+When you call to schedule your appointment, the scheduler will ask whether you prefer to receive your appointment link via text or email.
+It will no longer be necessary to download a connect care app for these video visits.

 How can I prepare for my video visit?

 When you schedule your appointment, your provider’s office will offer step by step instructions on joining the visit with your provider.

 At your appointment time, your provider will send you a link to join your appointment.

 At your appointment time, find a quiet, well-lit area away from distractions to chat with your provider.